Encrypt your posts & chats on You-Know-Where. Allow only your friends to decrypt.

-You are right, but providing free services only costs a little — they earn much more money with your online (and even offline) behavior data, which can only be legitimately owned by you, and should only and solely be at your direction.
-We should stop them exploitating the value of our data.
+You are right, but providing free services only costs a little — at the same time they make much more money with your online (and even offline) behavior data, which can only be legitimately owned by you, and should only and solely be at your direction.
+We should stop them exploitating the value of our own data.

 There is no allow or disallow — they will have to accept it because the last enemy for them is the users.
-If they ban you, it means that they could ban all the other billions of users — smart users like you would soon panic and run for exodus and look for alternatives.
-Popular support from the users is the most valuable asset for them — that’s why they will never massarce users if there is another option.
+If they ban you, it means that they could ban all the other billions of users.
+Wise users like you would soon panic and run for exodus and look for alternatives.
+Supports from users are the most valuable asset for them — that’s why they will never "massarce" users if there is another option.

 We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Ownership of Computation, Liberty of Encryption, and the Pursuit of Privacy.

 No. That is why we need you to broadcast such a (great) tool to your friends!
-We really appreciate.
-(MAKE PRIVACY PROTECTED AGAIN!!!)
+We really appreciate it!
+(Lets MAKE PRIVACY PROTECTED AGAIN!!!)

 No. Absolutely not unless you are using the "unsafe mode".
 Unless we are friends.
 PERIOD.
-We are providing such an end-to-end tool for you so that all the encryption/decryption processes are conducted on your own computers, and these social network platforms are nothing more than tubes for data transmission (read: "transport layer").
+We are providing this end-to-end tool for you so that all the encryption/decryption processes are conducted on your own computers, and these social network sites are nothing more than tubes for data transmission (read: "transport layer").
 All the transmissions and synchronizations are powered by GunDB, a decentralized database that stores and synchronizes the public keys of Maskbook users.
 You may consider it a cloud vault (read: "Amazon S3") which helps you store publicly available data.
 In order to ensure service stability, we run a node in the GunDB network as a superpeer with no privileges than other superpeers.
 However, we do provide an "unsafe mode" that you can choose to share with everyone (aka all Maskbook users).

-Sure.
-You may get Maskbook mobile app for iOS and Android.
+Yes!!!!!
+You can now get Maskbook Mobile on both iOS and Android.